 Hair, skin, and nails formulas: what biotin and collagen trials actually show

-Hair-skin-nails formulas are among the largest segments of the supplement industry, with retail sales over $1.5 billion annually in the U.S. alone.
-The two ingredients that drive most of the marketing are biotin and collagen peptides.
-The trial evidence for each is more limited than the bottles imply: biotin only works when biotin deficiency is the actual cause of the symptom, and collagen has small but real skin effects with weaker hair and nail data.
+Hair-skin-nails formulas are one of the largest segments of the supplement industry, generating well over a billion dollars in annual U.S. retail sales.
+The two ingredients that drive most of the marketing are biotin and collagen peptides, usually rounded out with vitamin C, zinc, and a proprietary blend.
+The trial evidence for each is narrower than the bottles imply.
+Biotin reliably helps only when biotin deficiency is the actual cause of the symptom and can quietly corrupt your blood tests.
+Collagen peptides produce small but measurable skin effects in trials that are mostly short and frequently industry-funded.
+The combined formula itself is essentially untested.

 The biotin myth